 “Ransomware” is another threat to your digital security, but it doesn’t stop there.
-You also need to be cognizant of the sites you visit and interact with, especially if you’re purchasing something or disclosing other confidential information.
+You must also be cognizant of the sites you visit and interact with, especially if you’re purchasing something or disclosing other confidential information.

-Failing to protect your data — especially if you handle customer data — can lead to major fines and headaches.
+Failing to protect your data — mainly if you handle customer data — can lead to major fines and headaches.

 Tips to Stay Digitally Secure

-Use anti-malware, anti-spyware and anti-virus software to frequently check your computers.
+- Use anti-malware, anti-spyware, and anti-virus software to check your computers frequently.

 Inventory Control and Internal Theft

 Physical counts and reconciliations should be done regularly to keep track of your inventory.
-To reduce the chances of an internal theft, it’s important to instill an honest culture in your workplace.
+To reduce the chances of internal theft, instilling an honest culture in your workplace is important.

 How to manage inventory: